Azure-Samples/JavaScript-AI-Buildathon/06-build-agent/README.md

 ### Assumption ⚠️

-This step assumes you have already completed previous steps and that you have the Azure AI Foundry VS Code extension installed with a default project set up.
-If you haven't done so, please click the **Reset Progress** button above and start from the _Move AI prototype to Azure_ quest.
+This step assumes you have already completed previous steps and that you have the Microsoft Foundry VS Code extension installed with a default project set up.

-> [!IMPORTANT]
-> If you have done the previous quest, ensure you pull your changes from GitHub using `git pull` before continuing with this project to update the project README.

 ## Step 1️⃣: Create an Agent

 **‼️IMPORTANT NOTE**